hdl4fpga/hdl4fpga/README.md

 ### Scope

 Scope is a FPGA applicaction to capture data, send it to DDR RAM.
-After capturing it, the data can be downloaded to a computer by ehternet.
-In the application, an lfsr is used to generate the data so that the consistency of the downloaded data can be checked into the PC
+After capturing it, the data can be downloaded to a computer throught the kit's ethernet.
+An lfsr is used to generate the data so that the consistency of the downloaded data can be checked into the PC.

 ### Location of the FPGA Projects